ejabbered/slpkg/REPOSITORIES.md

  mles and Alien's restricted repository has no reference dependencies.

-IMPORTANT: For Alien's (Eric Hameleers) repositories (alien, multi and ktown) should run '`slpkg upgrade`' instant '`slpkg update`', if you want to spend from -stable in -current or not, because there is not different file '`ChangeLog.txt`' for each version.
+IMPORTANT: For Alien's (Eric Hameleers) repositories (alien, multi and ktown) should run '`slpkg upgrade`' instant '`slpkg update`', if you want to spend from -stable to -current or not, because there is not different file '`ChangeLog.txt`' for each version.